mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 <li>Phase 4 (Finish): only half-turns are permitted.
 </ul>

-No further turns are possible beyond this point.
+No further turns can be executed beyond this point.
 Thus, a solved state is reached at the end of phase 4.

 ![](img/ComputerAlgorithms/Thistlethwaite2.png)